 Check out the DfE Early career framework reforms webpage.
 This will explain the various options available to all schools nationally, and the funding arrangements, depending on which option you choose.

 Ensure you consider each of the options available to you and get in touch with different providers if you are considering a Full Induction Programme and want to know further details.
-Please contact Vicky Sugden, in the first instance if you would like to know more about UEA’s offer.
-Vicky will get one of the team to get in touch with you.
+Please contact ECF.firstname.lastname@example.org, in the first instance if you would like to know more about UEA’s offer.
+One of the team will then get in touch with you.

 With many years’ experience and expertise in teacher training and supporting newly qualified teachers, it is a natural development in our partnership working with schools.
 We work with mentors across the region in our teacher training programmes and welcome the opportunity to develop our work with mentors supporting early career teachers more directly through this new induction programme.